Kristina01111000/Drws_site/README.md

 Make widget  background match header background
 Try putting patreon image on homepage, i will need to get that file, wait till next week, stephen is editing it, take a screen grab for that
-Fix the patreon book image still, it is cutting off the title When looking through Quick Minutes:
+Fix the patreon book image still, it is cutting off the title
-Bad editing/title/thumbnail
-He is going to have specific collections, figure out which one goes where (look in email) Make an excel sheet with title and link in the different sections, it is up, youtube, patreon, what season are they relevant, ie gardening in summer
-Add columns for meta tags on the sheet Eating/food/nutrition
-Moving/walking
-Psychology/astrology
-Yoga
-Pain, health issues
-Stress relief
-Others if i see any potential groups
-They can go into 2 groups if relevant
-See if the thumbnails could be better, put a timestamp of the frame if it would be better, change it when convenient, things that will look better, Mark what he is wearing, informal vs formal
-Mark background, brick, images, outside, inside his office grade them for content a b c d -> d means i think he should delete it Make grades in kristina's grades column

 Reorganize them on the patreon site if it makes sense Pick a quick minute sample to be embedded on the homepage Where to use in future column, ie cycle through the homepage, newsletter